cambridge-cares/TheWorldAvatar/thermo/spin-thermochemistry/README.md

-# Developing an SPARQL Inferencing Notation (SPIN) Project
+# Developing a SPARQL Inferencing Notation (SPIN) Project
 ### Authors
 * [Nenad Krdzavac](caresssd@hermes.cam.ac.uk)
 * [Feroz Farazi](msff2@cam.ac.uk)

-SPIN is an industry standard to represent SPARQL rules and constraints on Semantic Web models [[1](https://spinrdf.org)].
-This short document aims to describe the steps required to develop an SPIN project using Java.
+SPIN is an industry-standard to represent SPARQL rules and constraints on Semantic Web models [[1](https://spinrdf.org)].
+This short document aims to describe the steps required to develop a SPIN project using Java.

-### Create a Maven project and add Dependencies
+### Create a Maven project and add dependencies

 In the development of this SPIN project, you will employ [SPIN - SPARQL syntax](https://www.w3.org/Submission/spin-sparql/).
-Create a Maven project and include the following dependencies in the pom.xml file to enable the use of different SPIN related features supported by these software.
+Create a Maven project and include the following dependencies in the pom.xml file to enable the use of different SPIN related features supported by this software.

         <!-- https://mvnrepository.com/artifact/org.topbraid/spin -->
         <dependency>